pelle7/odroid-go-spectrum-emulator/README.md

 To go back to the existing emulators, copy firmware.saf back to firmware.bin and folllow 3) again.

+--
+#Tips

+- in the on-screen keyboard, the Select and Start buttons are mapped to Caps Shift and Symbol Shift, if upper-case or punctuation characters required.
+'B' exits.

+- in the file browser, left/right goes back/forward a page of files for large directories.
+'B' goes up a directory.

 ---
 #Building from source.